py2sdr/mtools/README.md

 - **msend** - Multicast sender that reads binary data from stdin and transmits it via UDP multicast
 - **mrecv** - Multicast receiver that listens for UDP multicast packets and writes them to stdout

 These tools are useful for streaming binary data (such as audio samples, sensor data, or SDR I/Q data) across a network to multiple receivers simultaneously.
-Receivers can be added and removed transparently, enabling scenarios like live spectrum monitoring, instrumentation, data distribution, and parallel signal processing and demodulators.
+Receivers can be added and removed transparently, enabling use cases like live spectrum monitoring, instrumentation, and multiple demodulators.

 ## Building